Gold, Silver Rates Trade Higher—Check Prices In Mumbai, Chennai, Other Cities

 During the first week of July, the highest price that the commodity rose to was Rs 97,580 on July 7 on the back of Trump's rollout of fresh tariffs and safe haven demand.
 The prices had slipped to Rs 96,790 on July 9.

 In the last week of July, the prices saw a steep climb followed by a plunge in rates.
-The volatility in prices are heightened as Trump's tariff deadline approaching.
-Last week gold corrected by 0.21% and closed at Rs 97,819 levels.
-In spot market it made a high of $3438 levels and corrected by 0.40% and finally closed at $3326 levels.

-Precious metal prices were dented this week by improving risk appetite, as a US-Japan trade deal and optimism over the potential for more agreements spurred buying into riskier instruments.
+The volatility in prices are heightened as Trump's tariff deadline was approaching.
+On the domestic front, the market is eyeing any further negotiations on the US-India trade deal after the 25% tariff slapped on the country.
+This uncertainty bringing in further safe-haven demand as investors watch out for developments.

 Silver Price

-Optimism over tariffs put pressure on gold and silver prices.
-Silver made new life time this week of Rs 1,16,641 levels and corrected sharply and closed at 1,13,052 levels.
+Silver made new life time high during the previous week of Rs 1,16,641 and corrected sharply and closed at 1,13,052 levels.